-Temperament: The German Shepherd is a strong willed and highly intelligent dog.
+The German Shepherd is a strong-willed and highly intelligent dog.
 They have a very playful spirit, making it a great family pet.
 German Shepherds can be a bit wary of strangers, so early socialization with people is vital to curbing their suspicious nature.
 A born protector, the German Shepherd will provide a great sense of security for its family, while its loving and lively personality will make it fit right in as your loving companion.

-Adaptability: Being a dog that was bred to herd and work, the German Shepherd will not be fond of apartment living and it probably won’t work for this breed.
+Being a dog that was bred to herd and work, the German Shepherd will not be fond of apartment living and it probably won’t work for this dog breed.
 They don’t like being alone, as they are happiest when they are with their family and being active.
 They can be very sensitive to their surroundings, so realize that they may be a little off during large gatherings, and people need to respect that.
-They have a long coat, so hot temperatures will not be comfortable for the GSD, as they prefer cooler climates if possible.
-Also, Failure to show this breed the proper amount of attention in the family unit can lead to a misbehaved German Shepherd Dog.
+They have a longer coat, so hot temperatures will not be comfortable for the GSD, as they prefer cooler climates if possible.
+Also, failure to show this breed the proper amount of attention in the family unit can lead to a misbehaved German Shepherd Dog.

-Size: The German Shepherd should weigh between 55 and 90 pounds and stand between 22 and 26 inches at the withers.
+The German Shepherd should weigh between 55 and 90 pounds and stand between 22 and 26 inches at the withers.

 When looking to add a German Shepherd puppy you should make sure you fully research the breed.
 Looking for a puppy to bring into your family is an exciting process, but having the knowledge of what to expect with any dog is the key to successful integration into your family.
 A puppy is a huge commitment, so being knowledgeable about how to train and care for your German Shepherd puppy is particularly valuable.
 For information on these subjects check our blog or a good book related to this specific dog breed.

 Thank you for taking the time to learn about the loyal and courageous German Shepherd Dog.
 You can take a look at our page below to view all of our German Shepherd puppies for sale!